11 The Fungi Kingdom

 Figure 6: Fungal hyphae.
 Fungal hyphae may be (a) septated or (b) coenocytic (coeno- = “common”; -cytic = “cell”) with many nuclei present in a single hypha.
 A bright field light micrograph of (c) Phialophora richardsiae shows septa that divide the hyphae. (credit c: modification of work by Dr. Lucille Georg, CDC; scale-bar data from Matt Russell)

-Fungi thrive in environments that are moist and slightly acidic, and can grow with or without light.
+Fungi thrive in environments that are moist and slightly acidic and can grow with or without light.
 They vary in their oxygen requirement.
 Most fungi are obligate aerobes, requiring oxygen to survive.
 Other species, such as members of the Chytridiomycota that reside in the rumen of cattle, are obligate anaerobes, in that they only use anaerobic respiration because oxygen will disrupt their metabolism or kill them.
 Yeasts are intermediate, being facultative anaerobes.
 This means that they grow best in the presence of oxygen using aerobic respiration, but can survive using anaerobic respiration when oxygen is not available.
 The alcohol produced from yeast fermentation is used in wine and beer production.

 Like animals, fungi are heterotrophs; they use complex organic compounds as a source of carbon, rather than fix carbon dioxide from the atmosphere as do some bacteria and most plants.
 In addition, fungi do not fix nitrogen from the atmosphere.
 Like animals, they must obtain it from their diet.
-However, unlike most animals, which ingest food and then digest it internally in specialized organs, fungi perform these steps in the reverse order; digestion precedes ingestion.
+Unlike most animals, which ingest food and then digest it internally in specialized organs, fungi perform these steps in the reverse order; digestion precedes ingestion.
 First, exoenzymes are transported out of the hyphae, where they process nutrients in the environment.
 Then, the smaller molecules produced by this external digestion are absorbed through the large surface area of the mycelium.
-As with animal cells, the polysaccharide of storage is glycogen, a branched polysaccaride, rather than amylopectin, a less densely branched polysaccharide, and amylose, a linear polysaccharide, as found in plants.
+As with animal cells, the polysaccharide of storage is glycogen, a branched polysaccharide, rather than amylopectin, a less densely branched polysaccharide, and amylose, a linear polysaccharide, as found in plants.

 Fungi are mostly saprobes (saprophyte is an equivalent term): organisms that derive nutrients from decaying organic matter.
 They obtain their nutrients from dead or decomposing organic material derived mainly from plants.
-Fungal exoenzymes are able to break down insoluble compounds, such as the cellulose and lignin of dead wood, into readily absorbable glucose molecules.
+Fungal exoenzymes can break down insoluble compounds, such as the cellulose and lignin of dead wood, into readily absorbable glucose molecules.
 The carbon, nitrogen, and other elements are thus released into the environment.
-Because of their varied metabolic pathways, fungi fulfill an important ecological role and are being investigated as potential tools in bioremediation of chemically damaged ecosystems.
+Because of their varied metabolic pathways, fungi fulfill an important ecological role and are being investigated as potential tools in the bioremediation of chemically damaged ecosystems.
 For example, some species of fungi can be used to break down diesel oil and polycyclic aromatic hydrocarbons (PAHs).
 Other species take up heavy metals, such as cadmium and lead.

 Watch the “Fantastic Fungi Film Time Lapses” by Stephen Axford.